jonzink/EDI_Vetter_unplugged/README.md

 ```
 >>> print(params.FalsePositive)
 True
->>> print(params.fluxContaminationFP)
+>>> print(params.fluxContamFP)
 False
 ```
-Alternatively, you can enter information about a potential contaminating star by indicating the photometric aperture size in pixels ("photoAp"), the telescope collected from ("telescope"), the separation in arcseconds from target star and the contaminating source ("delta_dist"), and the difference in visual magnitude between the sources ("delta_mag").
+Alternatively, you can enter information about a potential contaminating star by indicating the photometric aperture size in pixels ("photoAp"), the telescope collected from ("telescope"), the separation in arcseconds from target star and the contaminating source ("deltaDist"), and the difference in visual magnitude between the sources ("deltaMag"; i.e., secondary source magnitude - primary source magnitude ).
 Note: EDI-Vetter Unplugged is currently only applicable with "Kepler", "K2", and "TESS" telescope choices.

 ```
->>> params=EDI.Go(params, delta_mag=10, delta_dist=1000, photoAp=25, telescope="TESS")
+>>> params=EDI.Go(params, deltaMag=10, deltaDist=1000, photoAp=25, telescope="TESS")
 ```
 It is important to note this is not the Full EDI-Vetter suite of vetting metrics, but rather a large fraction that could be easily implemented alongside TLS.
 Thus, EDI-Vetter Unplugged is likely to have a higher completeness, but a lower reliability when compared to the original algorithm.